-The most convenient way is to use the menu on the left hand side, which makes it possible to explore the tree by opening the different branches just like you would do when navigating a local filesystem.
+The most convenient way is to use the menu on the left hand side.
+This menu makes it possible to explore the tree by opening the different branches just like you would do when navigating a local file system.
 The first three tabs allow you to select the different parts of the tree (content, media, users).
 The tree can also be navigated using the path and the "Sub items" window.
 When using the "Sub items" window, you'll have to click on the names of the nodes that lead to the one that you wish to edit.

 Please note that this takes much more time than using the tree menu on the left, because every click requires a page reload.
+As you add bookmarks in the collapsible right menu, this will also make it easier for you to navigate the system.